Advent Individually Guided Retreat and Silent Retreat

 Ends: Wednesday 8 December 2021 @ 10.30am

-These days are open to anyone who wishes to experience an IGR (Individually Guided Retreat) with an experienced spiritual guide as part of their Advent journey towards Christmas.
+These days are open to anyone who wishes to experience a few days of prayer and silence as part of their Advent journey towards Christmas.
+Places on the Individually Guided Retreat are now fully booked.
+However, we still have spaces for those who would simply like to experience a few days of silence and prayer.
 Booking in plenty of time is recommended as places are limited.
 “Therefore I am now going to allure her; I will lead her into the wilderness and speak tenderly to her.’
 Hosea 2:14

 What is an Individually Guided Retreat?

 The difference between an Individually Guided Retreat and a preached retreat is that there is no specific input in the Individually Guided Retreat.
 Retreatants are responsible for their own retreat, and the retreat guide is a companion.
 Together they try to listen to what the Spirit is saying within the retreatant and to discern the spiritual direction the retreatant is being called into.

 The background of the individually guided retreat is silence: silence to enable retreatants to listen to what God is saying to them.
 Apart from the daily meeting, for the rest of the day retreatants pray, reflect and generally organise the day so that they can listen deeply to what is going on.
 This is the ‘subject matter’ of the next day’s meeting with the retreat guide…

 Advent is a particularly good time to spend time in the desert with John the Baptist who cried out, “Prepare the way of the Lord” (Mk 1:3).
 This message, ever-old, initially for the crowds two thousand years ago, is ever-new for us today.
 During this Advent season t is good for us to prepare the way of the Lord, clear away any obstacle that would prevent Jesus from coming to us, so that when he does appear on Christmas Day, he will have unimpeded access to our hearts.